How to Calculate Profit Margin

 The profit margin of a business can be categorized as either gross or net.
 Both metrics are valuable to know because they let you examine profitability in different ways.

-As a measurement, the gross profit margin helps you determine how profitable a single service or product is for your business.
-Once it’s calculated, you’ll discover which items are profitable compared to others.
+As a measurement, the gross profit margin helps you determine how good a single service or product is for your business.
+Once it’s calculated, you’ll discover which items are better than others.

-To determine the profitability of your business as a whole, however, you need to determine its net profit margin.
+When a business’s profitability is discussed, its net profit margin is usually meant.
+To determine the profitability of your business as a whole, however, you need to decide on its net profit margin.
 This measurement compares your business’s expenses and total earnings.
-When a business’s profitability is talked about, its net profit margin is usually what is meant.

 How to Calculate Profit Margin

 The formula to correctly calculate your business’s profit margin is simple.
-This makes it a convenient and handy tool for staying informed about your finances.
+This makes it a convenient tool for staying informed about your finances.

 It consists of a three-step process.
 First, you’ll need to find the net income for your business.
 This is obtained by subtracting its total expenses from its revenues.

-Next, you need to divide your net income by the business’s revenue.
-Lastly, multiple that number by 100 so you are left with a percentage.
+Next, you must divide your net income by the business’s revenue.
+Lastly, multiply that number by 100, leaving you with a percentage.

 Real-Life Example

-Understanding your business’s profit margin is essential to ensuring that it is growing, moving forward and meeting goals.
+Understanding your business’s profit margin is essential to ensuring that it grows, moves forward, and meets goals.
 Knowing the profit margin is also beneficial if you want to secure a business loan or engage in a similar financial transaction.

-Suppose your business wants to obtain additional capital so it can expand in a particular area.
-Gathering crucial data to present to potential investors provides them with a picture of the business’s health.
+Suppose your business wants additional capital to expand in a particular area.
+Gathering crucial data to present to potential investors gives them a picture of the business’s health.
 This example uses round numbers for illustration purposes.

 Calculate Gross Profit

-Using your business’s income statement is a good place to start.
-If your business has revenue of $100,000 but the cost of the products or services sold is $38,000, that leaves it with a gross profit of $62,000.
+Using your business’s income statement is an excellent place to start.
+If your company has revenue of 0,000, but the cost of the products or services sold is ,000, that leaves it with a gross profit of ,000.
 Next

 Determine Total Expenses

-For the purposes of this example, your payroll — which is your business’s largest expense other than the cost of the products or services provided — is $22,000.
-Insurance is $8,000, rent comes to $6,000 and miscellaneous supplies run about $1,000.
+For this example, your payroll — which is your business’s most significant expense other than the cost of the products or services provided — is ,000.
+Insurance is $8,000, rent comes to $6,000, and miscellaneous supplies run about $1,000.
 This means the total expenses for your business are $37,000.

 Calculate Your Net Income

-In order to calculate your business’s net income, simply subtract its total expenses from its revenue.
-Remember that this figure not only includes the operating costs for the business ($37,000 in the example), but also the cost of the products or services you sell ($38,000 in the example).
+To calculate your business’s net income, subtract its total expenses from its revenue.
+Remember that this figure includes not only the operating costs for the business (,000 in the example) and the cost of the products or services you sell (,000 in the example).

-Finally, multiple that number of 100 to get a result that is a percentage.
+Finally, multiply that number by 100 to get a percentage result.
 0.25 multiplied by 100 equals 25 percent.
 This means that after your business pays out for its expenses, it keeps 25 percent of its earnings.

 Using Profit Margin Data

-In addition to showing potential investors that your business is generating a profit, finding out the profit margin is also helpful in determining how it is using the money it does bring in.
+In addition to showing potential investors that your business is generating a profit, finding out the profit margin is also helpful in determining how it uses the money it brings in.
 The profit margin that is standard for a business depends heavily on the industry that it’s in.
-It’s also important to remember that the average profit margin for a particular industry can range several percentage points.
+It’s also important to remember that the average profit margin for a particular sector can range by several percentage points.